 When using templates or defined limits for attributes and skill dice, players may use skill dice or dice received from Disadvantages to get Advantages and Special Abilities.
-Players in games using character creation point pools may use some of the points in their pool or points gained from Disadvantages to purchase Advantages and Special Abilities.
+Players may use some of the points in their pool or points gained from Disadvantages to purchase Advantages and Special Abilities.

 A maximum of 10 creation points worth of Disadvantages is recommended for any genre.